the-spyke/undercut/CONTRIBUTING.md

 Commit types:

-- `fix` -- a bug fix.
-- `feature` -- a new feature.
-- `refactor` -- code refactoring: big/structural changes without adding new features or fixing bugs.
-- `polish` -- code style, typos, and other small changes not affecting functionality.
 - `chore` -- build scripts, infrastructure, configuration, dependencies, and maintenance tasks.
 - `docs` -- documentation related changes.
+- `feature` -- a new feature.
+- `fix` -- a bug fix.
 - `perf` -- performance related changes (hopefully, an improvement).
+- `polish` -- code style, typos, and other small changes not affecting functionality.
+- `refactor` -- code refactoring: big/structural changes without adding new features or fixing bugs.
+- `release` -- release related changes and version bumps.
-- `test` -- changes in tests.
+- `tests` -- changes in tests.

 Scope types:

 - Package related: `cli`, `pull`, `push`, `utils`.
 - `deps` -- changes in dependencies and updates.
-- `release` -- release related changes and version bumps.
 - any other that makes sence.

 ## Linting